Abu3rwa/ready-schools/schemas/data-structures.md

 - Index on `userId` and `section` for developerPageImages collection
 - Index on `uploadedAt` for developerPageImages collection
 - Index on `metadata.isActive` for developerPageImages collection
+- Index on `userId`, `month`, and `studentId` for characterTraitAssessments collection
+- Index on `assessmentDate` and `emailDate` for characterTraitAssessments collection
+- Index on `userId` and `month` for monthlyLeaderboards collection
+- Index on `rankings.rank` and `rankings.totalStars` for monthlyLeaderboards collection

 ---